BT4103-Group-15/LLM-Agentic-Demo/internal-staff-app/README.md

 - Then, in the project folder, `cd internal-staff-app`, then run `npm install` in your command line.

 ## 3. Database actions
-- `npm run db:drop` to drop database
+- `npm run db:reset` to drop database
 - `npm run db:migrate` to seed database with all migration scripts from the migrations folder.
 - `npm run start` to start the database connection [Note: This command is necessary if you would like to utilise the API endpoints.]
 - Note: Ensure that you are in the `internal-staff-app` folder before running the above commands.